AwalaApp/specs/rs002-pki.md

 Certificates in this PKI profile MUST be represented as [X.509 v3 certificates](https://www.itu.int/rec/T-REC-X.509/en).

-The _Distinguished Name_ MUST only contain the _Common Name_ (CN), and it MUST be set to the node's private address (e.g., `CN=0b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c`).
+The _Distinguished Name_ MUST only contain the _Common Name_ (CN) attribute, and it MUST be set to the node's private address (e.g., `CN=0b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c`).

 A certificate MUST NOT be valid before its issuer is valid or after its issuer expires.

 ## Certificate Types

+Endpoints and gateways can use the following types of certificates.

 ### Endpoint Certificate

-An endpoint certificate MUST be issued by one of the following:

-- Itself (a self-issued certificate).
-- A peer endpoint when the certificate is a [_parcel delivery authorization_](#parcel-delivery-authorization-pda).
+An endpoint certificate MUST be issued by itself (a self-issued certificate) or a peer endpoint when the certificate is a [_parcel delivery authorization_](#parcel-delivery-authorization-pda).

 ### Parcel Delivery Authorization (PDA)